HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 Each replicate will have a separate peak call, and the replicates merged into a single master set of peaks for subsequent analysis and comparison.

-Otherwise for simplicity, replicates can simply be averaged together by using a single `--chip` argument and a comma-delimited list of bam files.
-In this case, very limited plots will be generated.

-    multirep_macs2_pipeline.pl \
-    --chip file1.bam,file2.bam,file3.bam \
-    --control input.bam \
-    --name my_experiment

 ## Differential peak calls

 When multiple conditions are being tested and compared for differential binding, then